 PCM Tests During Late-Stage Prostate Cancer

 As you are experiencing late-stage prostate cancer, you may have questions about PCMs, genetic testing, and more.
 Below is an initial list of frequently asked questions.
-You can also submit your question.

 A medicine that targets a specific receptor present in some prostate cancers is used to treat qualifying patients with late-stage cancer.
 This PCM test can help determine if you are a candidate for androgen receptor (AR) targeted therapies.

 Prostate cancer biomarkers (PCMs) are molecules found in blood, tissue, or body fluids.
 PCMs are revolutionary new, non-invasive diagnostic tests that may help your healthcare provider decide if your prostate cancer is in fact low risk, if something more aggressive may be lurking in your prostate, or if there are hot spots in the prostate that may need to be re-evaluated upon biopsy.
 PCMs also can help you and your healthcare provider determine the most appropriate treatment for your cancer.